eslint/cn.eslint.org/docs/rules/no-mixed-requires.md

 ## Known Limitations

-* The implementation is not aware of any local functions with the name `require` that may shadow Node.js global `require`.
+* The implementation is not aware of any local functions with the name `require` that may shadow Node.js' global `require`.

-* 该规则的实现不考虑本地名为`require`的函数可能会遮蔽 Node.js 的全局的`require`
+* 该规则的实现不考虑本地名为`require`的函数可能会遮蔽 Node.js 的全局的`require`。

 * Internally, the list of core modules is retrieved via `require("repl")._builtinLibs`.
 If you use different versions of Node.js for ESLint and your application, the list of core modules for each version may be different.The above mentioned `_builtinLibs` property became available in 0.8, for earlier versions a hardcoded list of module names is used as a fallback.
 If your version of Node.js is older than 0.6 that list may be inaccurate.